uadmin/uadmin-docs/dapi/disabled_functions.rst

 -------------------------
 `Back To Top`_

-APIDisabledDeleter is an interface that contains the method APIDisabledDelete with the type of func(\*http.Request) bool.
-If the value is true, the user will not have permission access to delete the record in the model using the dAPI delete method.
+APIDisabledDeleter is an interface for models to disable access to delete function in dAPI.

 Type: